William Hechler

-William Henry Hechler (1 October 1845 – 30 January 1931) was an English Restorationist Anglican clergyman; eschatological writer; crusader against antisemitism; promoter of Zionism; and aide, counselor, friend and legitimiser of Theodor Herzl, the founder of modern Zionism.
+William Henry Hechler (1 October 1845 – 30 January 1931) was an English Restorationist Anglican clergyman; eschatological writer; crusader against antisemitism; promoter of Zionism; and aide, counselor, friend and endorser of Theodor Herzl, the founder of modern Zionism.

 Biography

 William Henry Hechler was born in the Hindu holy city of Benares, India.
 His father was Dietrich Hechler (1812–1878) born in Vögisheim, Germany, now part of Müllheim.
 Dietrich moved to Islington, near London, becoming an Anglican priest, studying at an Anglican seminary in preparation for overseas missionary service.
 While in London, he married Catherine Cleeve Palmer.
 They were sent to India by the "Church Missionary Society."

 After the death of his mother in 1850, Hechler attended boarding schools in London and in Basel.
 Hechler demonstrated a perceptive ability in religious studies and languages.
 His bi-national education cemented his German-English heritage.
 Over his lifetime he gained proficiency in English, German, Hebrew, Greek, Latin, Arabic, Italian, Spanish, Portuguese, French and two African dialects.

 In 1854, Dietrich Hechler returned to London for health reasons and took a position with the London Society for Promoting Christianity Amongst the Jews.
 His father's Philo-Semitism deeply influenced William.
 The family relocated to Karlsruhe, Germany in 1866.
 William's interest in Jewish studies and Palestine evolved under the influence of developing European Evangelical Restorationist theology.
 He began developing his own eschatological theories and timelines for the Second Coming of Jesus Christ.